 Restaurants in Panama City are highly developed and possess world-class chefs.
 Due to expanding tourism, growing immigration, and higher consumer purchasing power, the selection of restaurants and international cuisine is expected to continue to grow.
 Currently, the Panamanian Association of Restaurants and related businesses have more than 400 members.
 Travel and tourism are an engine of economic development and a vehicle for sharing cultures.

 Best Product Prospects:

-FAS Panama City reports that high value products offer good market opportunities in Panama, especially ready-made or convenience food, wholesome and healthy products.
-A list of favorite imports from the HRI sector includes beer, wine and spirits, condiments and food ingredients, deli meats, beef, pork and poultry, dairy products, frozen or ready-made food, seafood, vegetable oil, ready to eat single meals and jams, jellies and preserves.
+Post reports that high value products offer good market opportunities in Panama, especially ready-made or convenience food, wholesome and healthy products.
+A list of favorite imports from the HRI sector includes beer, wine and spirits, condiments and food ingredients, pre-cooked potatoes, snacks, frozen or ready-made food, seafood, cheese, vegetable oil, frozen vegetables, ready to eat single meals, and rice, pasta, and noodles.

 Best Prospect Products

 Post reports that the Panamanian market offers good export opportunities in the food processing sector for additives, preservatives, flavorings, vegetable colorings, sauces and condiments, grains (wheat, yellow corn, and rice), vegetable and soybean oils, and sweeteners and beverage bases.

 ©2024 Food Export Association of the Midwest USA and Food Export USA–Northeast.
 All Rights Reserved.